80-7-902. Findings -- purpose. (1) The legislature finds that:

 (d) an educational program is needed to inform all citizens of the importance of the incentive to market and handle forage that is free of noxious weed seeds;

-(f) compliance standards involving the import or export of forage, in cooperation with county weed districts and the department, are needed.
+(f) compliance standards involving the import or export of forage, in cooperation with county weed districts and the department, are needed; and

-(2) The purpose of this part is to promote incentives to benefit the people of this state and other states by producing and making available forage free of noxious weed seeds.
+(2) The purpose of this part is to promote incentives to benefit the people of this state and other states by producing and making available forage and other materials free of noxious weeds and their seeds.